Most garage doors are now made from aluminium or composites as they’re lightweight, and last longer compared to their older timber counterparts.

 I cut both boards together so the frame would be straight and square.

 Plain and simple: Pre-drill and counterbore the holes to get a nice tight connection and screw directly into the 2×4.
-Use lag bolts or other strong type of fastener with a wide head or shoulder.
+Use lag bolts or other strong types of fasteners with a wide head or shoulder.
 You could also add regular washers and lock washers to prevent any loosening of the screws.
 I wanted the legs to be removable so the table can be disassembled for easier moving, therefore I did not use any adhesive.

 The next thing I did was to apply 3 layers of Satin Polyurethane to the ribs.
 I also applied – what I thought was sufficient – one layer inside the pockets.